Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Problem Setup

 \end{lemma}

 \begin{proof} Let $t_i={z_i}/{p} - {(1-z_i)}/{(1-p)}$.
-Since $\E[t_i z_j] = \boldsymbol{1}\{c(i)=c(j)\}$, the result follows by substituting Eq~\eqref{eq:interference model} into Eq \eqref{eq: cbr formula} and taking the expectation. \end{proof}
+Since $\E[t_i z_j] = \boldsymbol{1}\{c(i)=c(j)\}$, the result follows by substituting Eq \eqref{eq:interference model} into Eq \eqref{eq: cbr formula} and taking the expectation. \end{proof}

-By Lemma~\ref{lem: cluster-based expectation}, the HT estimator $\tau_{cb}$ of a cluster-based design is unbiased if and only if all clusters are independent, i.e., there does not exist $i,j \in V$ such that $j\in \mathcal{N}_i$ but $c(i)\ne c(j)$.
-Nevertheless, in most randomized experiments, the underlying network cannot be perfectly partitioned into independent clusters.
+{By Lemma~\ref{lem: cluster-based expectation}, the bias is the sum of network effects from the between-cluster connections.} The estimator $\hat\tau_{cb}$ of a cluster-based design is unbiased if and only if all clusters are independent, i.e., there do not exist $i,j \in V$ such that $j\in \mathcal{N}_i$ but $c(i)\ne c(j)$.
+Nevertheless, in most randomized experiments, the underlying network cannot be perfectly partitioned into independent clusters. {We note that there exist unbiased Horvitz-Thompson (HT) estimators in cluster-based designs \cite[e.g.][]{ugander2013graph} under the exposure mapping framework, but the difference-in-means estimator defined in Eq~\eqref{eq: cbr formula} is commonly used in practice since the variance of the HT estimator is usually prohibitively high.}